 The Global Readers’ Club consists of a small editorial board and a number of freelance contributors.
 Short biographies of the members can be found below:

-Nikolaj K. Andersen is the founder and editor-in-chief of Global Readers’ Club and freelance writer for the Danish political magazine RÆSON.
-He has previously worked as political project coordinator, on the Political and Economic Team at the Danish Embassy in Tokyo, and has lectured for TALERØRET and Aarhus University.
+Nikolaj K. Andersen is the founder and editor-in-chief of Global Readers’ Club and a PhD fellow in Political Science at Aarhus University.
+He has previously worked as a political project coordinator, at the Danish Embassy in Tokyo, and as a lecturer in Talerøret.
 He holds a master’s degree in International Studies and a bachelor’s degree in History of Ideas from Aarhus University.

 Simon Ladegaard Johannesen is an editor at Global Readers’ Club.
 He holds a master’s degree in literature from at Aarhus University, specializing in Scandinavian languages and Danish author Hans Scherfig.
 Having minored in English, he is a former writer and editor at the literary journal Littuna and works as a freelance translator.

 Gideon Sinke is a sociologist and writer specialized in socio-cultural change and development.
 He heads a national social movement aimed at reducing political polarisation.
 Gideon Sinke has worked in Kampala, Uganda at a pan-African human rights organisation.
 He holds a MSc (Res) in Social and Behavioral Sciences from Tilburg University and a BA from University College Roosevelt.
 He currently lives in the vicinity of Rotterdam.